willxxy/superbpe/README.md

 # superbpe
-Unofficial implementation of [SuperBPE](https://arxiv.org/abs/2503.13423) in Rust.
+Unofficial implementation of [SuperBPE: Space Travel for Language Models](https://arxiv.org/abs/2503.13423) in Rust.
 Just for fun and there may be mistakes.
 Use with caution.

 ## System info